Current track

 Ron Ackerman shows

-Born in 1955 I grew up in a little town just outside of Dayton Ohio called Xenia, which became famous for being blown away in a 1974 tornado.
-While growing up I would see shows like Hee Haw, Barn Dance and of all things Lawrence Welk.
-However, I spent my formative years listening to Rock music, played music in school bands and sang in chorus and ensemble.
-I started playing piano and trombone at a young age but then switched to Baritone and eventually tenor saxophone and played sax for all three years of High School.
+Born in 1955, I grew up in a little town just outside of Dayton, Ohio, called Xenia, which became famous for being blown away in a 1974 tornado.
+While growing up, I would see shows like Hee Haw, Barn Dance, and, of all things, Lawrence Welk.
+However, I spent my formative years listening to Rock music, playing music in school bands, and singing in chorus and ensemble.
+I started playing piano and trombone at a young age but then switched to baritone and eventually tenor saxophone, and I played sax for all three years of high school.

 One experience with bluegrass music was in the ’70s during a summer job as a roofer.
-The boss would take a radio up on the roof and listen to the country music station which played a lot of bluegrass music although I don’t believe they called it bluegrass at the time.
-I didn’t admit it at the time, I very much enjoyed the music.
+The boss would take a radio up on the roof and listen to the country music station, which played a lot of bluegrass music, although I don’t believe they called it bluegrass at the time.
+Although I didn’t admit it at the time, I very much enjoyed the music.

-Starting my military career in 1974, in 1979 I left the Air Force and joined the Air Force Reserves.
+Starting my military career in 1974, 1979, I left the Air Force and joined the Air Force Reserves.
 On my way to weekend training, I would listen to a radio station from Antioch College in Yellow Springs, Ohio, WYSO.
-The radio show was “Rise When The Rooster Crows”.
-Hard driving bluegrass which I would crank it up.
-Returning to the Air Force in 1981 I finished out my Air Force career eventually ending up back in Ohio, then moving to North Carolina where I would listen to and record an online bluegrass radio program for my mp3 player.
+The radio show was “Rise When The Rooster Crows”—hard-driving bluegrass, which I would crank up.
+Returning to the Air Force in 1981, I finished my Air Force career, eventually returning to Ohio, then moving to North Carolina where I would listen to and record an online bluegrass radio program for my mp3 player.

-Listening to more and more bluegrass music I was hooked.
-Upon moving to Goldsboro, North Carolina a good friend’s grandparents had lost everything in a fire.
-I decided to do a benefit for them and someone suggested I contact Annette Grady and Cousin Brossy to be the emcees.
-Doing that I found Annette and started listening to her radio show.
-Getting more and more involved in bluegrass I started searching for North Carolina Bluegrass Association.
-Not finding one for the state, I got with Annette and together we started the North Carolina Bluegrass Association.
+Listening to more and more bluegrass music, I was more than a fan.
+Upon moving to Goldsboro, North Carolina, a good friend’s grandparents lost everything in a fire.
+I decided to do a benefit for them, and someone suggested that I contact Annette Grady and Cousin Brossy to be the emcees.
+While doing that, I found Annette and started listening to her radio show.
+Getting increasingly involved in bluegrass, I began a search for the North Carolina Bluegrass Association.
+Not finding one for the state, I got with Annette, and together, we started the North Carolina Bluegrass Association.

-Also during this time, I expressed an interest to learn how to play the fiddle.
+Also, during this time, I expressed an interest in learning how to play the fiddle.
 Then Santa Claus surprised me by putting one under the tree.
-It sat for about a year before I started taking lessons and now I’m trying to get a new bluegrass band together.
+It sat for about a year before I started taking lessons, and now I’m trying to get a new bluegrass band together.

-As far as radio goes, I have sat in with Annette a few times and did a little emcee work during the North Carolina Bluegrass Association festival.
-So I mentioned to Annette that being on-air with her was fun and that I might like to do some DJ work.
-Everyone starts somewhere and I thank Annette Grady for letting me start with her station.
+Regarding radio, I have sat in with Annette a few times and did a little emcee work during the North Carolina Bluegrass Association festival.
+So I told Annette that being on-air with her was fun and that I might like to do some DJ work.
+Everyone starts somewhere, and I thank Annette Grady for letting me start with her station.